SoftHu/tos_avg/En/QuestStartTalkENode_1751372301812003.md

 I hope it won't be long before I can invite you to the opening ceremony.]
 1751443333373520 -->1751443519333969[<b>Speaker 👉 Hephaestus:</b>

-Next up is business direction.
+Next up, business direction.
 Although my strength is in forging blades, it seems the town doesn't really need them.
-So besides forging weapons, I'm thinking of preparing some regular goods.
+So besides forging weapons, I'm thinking of preparing some everyday goods.
 What do you think I should sell?]

  ```